-There are shortcomings to any fiscal impact model.
-The model developed for the town by the Commission is based on average costs and assume that there is sufficient capacity to absorb new development without major capital investments in infrastructure, schools, or other public services.
+It should be noted that as with all models, there are limitations to the information generated by this fiscal impact model.
+The model is based on average costs and assumes that there is sufficient capacity to absorb new development without major capital investments in infrastructure, schools, or other public services.
 Thus the model may underestimate the potential costs associated with development.
-Furthermore, this model does not include the costs of providing water and sewer to the proposed development because these are currently paid for through special districts or do not exist in the town at this time.
-This means that the model may further under-represent the costs of development.
-Finally, the model also does not capture the cost savings associated with more concentrated development, including the potential infrastructure cost savings.
+Furthermore, the model does not include the costs of providing water and sewer to the proposed development, which also means that the model may further under-represent the costs of development.
+Finally, the model also does not capture the cost savings associated with more concentrated development, including the potential cost savings associated with providing infrastructure.